barton-willis/check_maxima_expression/README.md

 # check_maxima_expression
- Check a Maxima expression of missing simp flags and other defects.
+ Check a Maxima expression for missing simp flags and other defects.